domRiddle/ASF/Plugins.md

 ## For users

 ASF loads plugins from `plugins` directory located in your ASF folder.
-This folder doesn't exist by default, so you may need to create it if you intend to use custom plugins.
-Afterwards, you should copy all `dll` libraries of the plugin that you intend to use inside, then restart ASF.
+This folder doesn't exist by default, so you may need to create it yourself if you intend to use custom plugins.
+Afterwards, in `plugins` folder it's recommended to create a folder for the plugin you want to put, such as `MyPlugin`.
+Doing so will result in the final tree structure of `plugins/MyPlugin`.
+Finally, put all the files of the plugin you've downloaded inside the last folder you've created and start ASF.
 If the plugin was loaded successfully, you'll see its name and version in your log.
 You should consult your plugin developers in case of questions, issues or usage related to the plugins that you've decided to use.

 **Please note that ASF plugins might be malicious**.
 You should always ensure that you're using plugins made by developers that you can trust.